With hundreds of cyber-security brands out there, cutting through the noise is harder than ever.

 In a nutshell

-When it comes to building out a cyber-security spokesperson matrix and cultivating an authoritative brand voice, it’s vital to tap into the whole breadth of expertise within the organisation, as opposed to relying on a single spokesperson to provide insight.
+When it comes to building out a cyber-security spokesperson matrix and cultivating an authoritative brand voice, it’s vital to tap into the whole breadth of expertise within the organization, as opposed to relying on a single spokesperson to provide insight.

 Take time to consider the strengths and limitations of each spokesperson, and the kinds of media each could most effectively engage with.
 When selecting which spokespeople to use for which media engagements, context is truly king.